Diverse Student Organizations

 Divine Voices of The Valley Gospel Choir

 The Divine Voices of the Valley Gospel Choir welcomes all students of all races, ethnicities, and faith backgrounds who want to explore and enhance their spirituality through gospel music and praise singing.
-Founded in the Fall of 2019, the choir is an inspirational and performance-oriented choir/recruitment tool open to anyone wanting to join.
+Founded in Fall 2019, the choir is an inspirational and performance-oriented choir/recruitment tool open to anyone wanting to join.
 We also invite anyone from the Fox Valley Region/Oshkosh community to join us in rehearsals, and if they would like to perform with us, we are open and welcoming!
-There is no audition needed.
+No audition is needed.
 We believe that there is no required level of musical ability to praise God through singing, experiencing, and appreciating gospel music.

 Advisor: Dr. Alphonso Simpson, Jr.